ckeditor/ckeditor4-docs/guides/dev/issues_tracker/README.md

 Before clicking the following link, make sure you have read the instructions above!

-Only registered GitHub users may create issues, if you are not registered, take a minute to [create a GitHub account](https://github.com/join?source=header-repo).
+Only registered GitHub users may create issues, if you are not registered, take a minute to [create a GitHub account](https://github.com/join).

 This is it.
 Once you log in, you will be ready to [report a CKEditor issue](https://github.com/ckeditor/ckeditor-dev/issues/new).

-## Issue State

-After reporting an issue, it is processed by the development team.
-At any point you may check what progress have been already made.
-The best way is to check the issue labels.
-All available labels:
+### Labels

+Every issue may be marked with the following labels:

 * Status labels - current issue status
     * <span style="background-color:#e6e6e6">status:pending</span> - more information is needed to proceed with the issue,